onedata/onedata-documentation/docs/user-guide/data.md

 **Access Control Lists (ACL)** are a mechanism for regulating access to files and directories using hierarchical rules that grant and deny granular operations for a specific principal.
-Onedata supports subset of CDMI ACL which are based on NFSv4 standard [RFC 3530](https://tools.ietf.org/html/rfc3530).
+Onedata supports a subset of CDMI ACL which are based on NFSv4 standard [RFC 3530](https://tools.ietf.org/html/rfc3530).

 An ACL is an ordered list of **ACEs (Access Control Entries)**.
 Oneprovider